Study on the accidental background of the JSNS$^2$ experiment: Setup

 \subsection{Experimental setup}

-The \JSNS detector is a cylindrical liquid scintillator detector with 4.6~m diameter and 3.5~m height located at a distance of 24 m from the mercury target of the MLF.
-It consists of 17 tonnes of Gd-LS contained in an acrylic vessel, and 33 tonnes unloaded liquid scintillator (LS) in a layer between the acrylic vessel and a stainless steel tank.
+The \JSNS detector is a cylindrical liquid scintillator detector with 4.6~m diameter and 3.5~m height located at a distance of 24~m from the mercury target of the MLF.
+It consists of 17~tonnes of Gd-LS contained in an acrylic vessel, and 33~tonnes unloaded liquid scintillator (LS) in a layer between the acrylic vessel and a stainless steel tank.
 The LS and the Gd-LS consist of LAB (linear alkyl benzene) as the base solvent, 3 g/L PPO (2,5-diphenyloxazole) as the fluor, and 15 mg/L bis-MSB (1,4-bis(2-methylstyryl) benzene) as the wavelength shifter.
-The LS volume is separated into two independent layers by an optical separator that forms two detector volumes in the one detector.
-The region inside the optical separator, called the "inner detector", consists of the entire volume of the Gd-LS and $\sim$25 cm thick LS layer.
+The LS volume is separated into two independent volumes by an optical separator.
+The region inside the optical separator, called the ``inner detector", consists of the entire volume of the Gd-LS and $\sim$25~cm thick LS layer.
 Scintillation light from the inner detector is observed by 96 Hamamatsu R7081 photomultiplier tubes (PMTs) each with a 10-inch diameter.
-The outer layer, called the "veto layer", is used to detect cosmic-ray induced particles coming into the detector.
-A total of 24 of 10-inch PMTs are set in the veto layer whose inner surfaces are fully covered with reflection sheets in order to improve the collection efficiency of the scintillation light.
+The outer layer, called the ``veto layer", is used to detect cosmic-ray induced particles coming into the detector.
+A total of 24 of 10-inch PMTs are set in the veto layer.
+On the whole inner surfaces of the veto layer, reflection sheets are attached in order to improve the collection efficiency of the scintillation light.